I've gone on many treks in Nepal for many years at different times of the year. What you need to take with you is ultimately up to the weather!

 - Padlock to lock your trekking lodge or teahouse door when you are not there

 - Day Pack (1) used to pack all the above into.
-Make sure it's strong, with lots of pockets and one or two small preventative locks.
+Make sure it's strong with lots of pockets and one or two small preventative locks.
+A 35-40 liter bag is usually large enough

 - Camera/Video, batteries, charger and memory cards.
 If using AA batteries, try to get a fast 15 minute charger.
 Don't forget a socket adapter for your plugs!